How does backhand and front-hand english work?

 The most basic form of BHE is with the bridge at the natural pivot length of the shaft.
 This will totally cancel squirt (CB deflection) for fast-speed and/or short-distance shots, where swerve is not a significant factor.
 The first video below illustrates this concept, and the 2nd video shows how FHE can be used with BHE to change the effective pivot length:

 For most shots with sidespin, swerve is a major factor, in which case the System for Aiming With Sidespin (SAWS), which uses combinations of BHE and FHE, is good approach for compensating your aim over a wide range of shot distances and speeds.
 Another approach is to just aim by feel or intuition based on countless hours of successful practice and experience, like most top players do.
-The following video shows how to use SAWS to calibrate yourself for combinations of BHE/FHE.
-It also includes many examples of interesting game-situation sidespin shot examples:
+The following videos show how to use SAWS to calibrate yourself for combinations of BHE/FHE.
+They also include many examples of interesting game-situation sidespin shot examples:

 Another approach to compensate aim when using sidespin is to vary cue elevation with shot speed and distance so the swerve exactly cancels squirt.
 In that case, BHE and FHE aim adjustments are not required.
 This sounds nice, but it is very difficult to judge the amount of cue elevation needed from one shot to the next, and from one set of conditions to the next.
 For more information about swerve and the combined effects of squirt and swerve, see the squerve resource page.